- Victoria has recorded one new case of COVID-19 in the past 24 hours in a returned traveller in hotel quarantine.

 Permits can be obtained at Service Victoria.

-For more information visit Victorian Travel Permit System.
-The Chief Health Officer will continue monitoring the situation and will provide further updates as needed.
+The Victorian Chief Health Officer will continue monitoring the situation and will provide further updates as needed.

 Current advice to clinicians